oneapi-src/oneDAL/docs/source/onedal/algorithms/ensembles/decision-forest.rst

 Best-first Strategy
 ~~~~~~~~~~~~~~~~~~~

-If maximal number of leaf nodes is positive, a :ref:`decision tree <decision_tree>` is built using best-first strategy.
+If maximal number of leaf nodes is positive, a :ref:`decision tree <dt>` is built using best-first strategy.
 In each terminal node :math:`t`, the following steps are applied:

 - Stop if the termination criteria are met.